Freakwill/pyrimidine/docs/source/API Reference.md

 ## Individuals

 The individual classes are inherited from `BaseIndividual`.
+For instance, `BinaryIndividual` is a subclass encoded by   several binary chromosomes.